Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Kac-Moody groups and parabolic subgroups

 \section{Kac-Moody groups and parabolic subgroups}

-We denote by $\kmG$ a minimal Kac-Moody group with set of simple roots $S$, as constructed in \cite[Section 7.4]{Ku02} (denoted $\kmG^\text{min}$ in loc.cit.) following Kac-Peterson (see e.g.\ \cite{PK83}).
+We denote by $\kmG$ a minimal Kac-Moody group with set of simple roots $S$, as constructed in \cite[Section~7.4]{Ku02} (denoted $\kmG^\text{min}$ in loc.cit.) following Kac-Peterson (see e.g.\ \cite{PK83}).
 We denote by $T$ the standard maximal torus of $\kmG$.
-If $\alpha$ is a real root, we denote by $\kmU_\alpha$ the one-parameter root subgroup of $\kmG$ associated with $\alpha$, by $\kmU$ (resp.\ $\kmU^-$) the subgroup generated by $\kmU_\alpha$ for all positive (resp.\ negative) real roots $\alpha$.
-We denote by $\kmB$ (resp.\ $\kmB^-$) the standard Borel subgroup containing $T$ and $\kmU$ (resp.\ $\kmU^-$).
+If $\alpha$ is a real root, we denote by $\kmU_\alpha$ the one-parameter root subgroup of $\kmG$ associated with $\alpha$, by $\kmU$ (resp.\ $\kmU_-$) the subgroup generated by $\kmU_\alpha$ for all positive (resp.\ negative) real roots $\alpha$.
+We denote by $\kmB$ (resp.\ $\kmB_-$) the standard Borel subgroup containing $T$ and $\kmU$ (resp.\ $\kmU_-$).
 We denote by $W$ the Weyl group of $\kmG$.

 A subset of simple roots is called {\em of finite type} if the corresponding Dynkin subdiagram has connected components only of finite type.
-A standard parabolic subgroup of $\kmG$ containing $\kmB$ or $\kmB^-$ is called {\em of finite type} if the corresponding set of simple roots is of finite type.
+A standard parabolic subgroup of $\kmG$ containing $\kmB$ or $\kmB_-$ is called {\em of finite type} if the corresponding set of simple roots is of finite type.

-For any standard parabolic subgroup $\kmP\subseteq \kmG$ of finite type and of negative sign, i.e.\ containing $\kmB^-$, we denote the corresponding subset of simple roots by $S_\kmP$.
-We denote by $L$ the standard Levi subgroup of $\kmP$ containing $T$.
+For any standard parabolic subgroup $\kmP\subseteq \kmG$ of finite type and of negative sign, i.e.\ containing $\kmB_-$, we denote the corresponding subset of simple roots by $S_\kmP$.
+We denote by $L$ the standard Levi subgroup of $\kmP$ containing $T$, and we recall that $\kmP= L\ltimes \kmP^u$ for a subgroup $\kmP^u$ of $\kmU_-$ stable under conjugation by $L$.